-How Being Private Is Affecting My Job Search
+How Being Private can Negatively Affect Your Job Search

 A high-level executive is eager to find a new job.
 He uses Facebook for personal things, is present on Linkedin but barely uses it, and sees no value in Twitter.
 He states he is looking diligently at job boards and networking strategically but has gotten nowhere in his search.
 He believes it is vital to maintain his online privacy, and it seems to be working: he is so private, no one can find him!
 It is impossible in this day and age to conduct a job search without using these social media tools in a robust and proactive way.

 There is one thing most people looking for a job may not realize:

 Recruiters automatically filter out the less technically savvy from their applicant pools by using these tools.
 So make sure you are present in these mediums, or consider yourself filtered!